Close Menu

 Once I paid attention to that, I stopped being annoyed and started actually understanding him.

-I started documenting it just to make sure I wasn’t losing my mind.
+I started documenting it just to make sure I was not losing my mind.

-Monday morning, he’s sitting on the purple mattress reading his notebook.
-Same shirt.
+Monday morning, he is sitting on the purple mattress reading his notebook.

 Toddler sitting calmly on a purple mattress reading a notebook while wearing his comfortable orange shirt.